sajidahmed21/Poppin/client_dev/README.md

 Core application development is written using [React](https://facebook.github.io/react/) and JavaScript for the views, and [SASS](http://sass-lang.com/) for the CSS styling.

-Much of the themes and React components come directly from [Material-UI](http://www.material-ui.com/#/), an open source project which implements Google's Material Design in React.
+Much of the themes and React components come directly from [MUI](https://github.com/muicss/mui), an open source project which implements Google's Material Design.

 [Babel](https://babeljs.io/) is used to transpile the ES6 code more compatible versions.
 [Webpack](https://webpack.github.io/) is then used to bundle the transpiled